Transylmania: Plot

 At the same time, Teodora has mistaken Rusty for Radu, due to the costume he chose for a vampire-themed party that he missed due to accidentally being given drugs that made him woozy.
 Rusty is accidentally taken by Radu's minions to enact the ritual to revive Stephenia; however, as this would require ripping out the heart of her host, Rusty is forced to shut the music box and listen to his friend's idiotic ramblings of how she thinks aliens are controlling her.
 Assaulted by her boyfriend, Rusty gives up on trying to help as his friends are too stupid to listen.
 Rusty spots Radu and pretends to be a reflection through a frame used for pictures to buy time to hide; Teodora ends up finding the wrong one, but is forced to eliminate Radu's minions.

 Rusty attempts hiding in the dance hall, but is confronted by Teodora; he attempts reasoning, but she is too stubborn to believe "vampire lies".
 The real Radu arrives along with Stephenia, causing a stressful back and forth.
 With Rusty and Radu side-by-side, Teodora and Stephenia realize they were both wrong.
 Unfortunately, campus security men arrest Teodora, leaving Radu's execution to Cliff, a moron who's been attempting to pick up chicks by pretending to be a vampire hunter, who can't tell the two apart despite the obvious difference in their voices.
 The crossbow fires accidentally, hitting Radu in the heart and reducing him to ash; Teodora smashes the music box, which causes Stephenia's corpse to dissolve, and free her host.

 A time skip reveals Cliff became a Razvan professor, printing a fabrication about how Radu was defeated.
 He also explains the fates of his friends, while some have great careers, other are not so fortunate.
 In the case of Rusty, though he is now married to the attractive Draguta, their child is highly deformed despite her different body (it has dean Floca's pointed hair, goatee, and Draguta's hump).
 Dean Floca was also arrested for his crimes.
 As for Teodora, she moved to America as there was no longer anything to hunt in Romania; she became a cop, but has trouble telling deformed people apart from actual monsters.

 Cast

 Release

 The film premiered at American Film Market in November 2008, and was screened at the European Film Market in February 2009.
-Unlike the straight-to-DVD release of National Lampoon's Dorm Daze 2, the film had a theatrical release on December 4, 2009 opening in 1,007 theaters.
-The DVD was released on April 27, 2010 by Sony Pictures Home Entertainment.
+Unlike the straight-to-DVD release of National Lampoon's Dorm Daze 2, the film had a theatrical release on December 4, 2009, opening in 1,007 theaters.
+The DVD was released on April 27, 2010, by Sony Pictures Home Entertainment.

 Production

-The movie was entirely shot in Romania, Corvin Castle in 2007 and the Vgp Effects & Design was created by Vincent Guastini.
+The movie was entirely shot in Corvin Castle, Romania in 2007 and the Vgp Effects & Design was created by Vincent Guastini.